 - Large double height vaulted sitting room, 32' flat screen TV/DVD player

 - Large vaulted´Cantina´ with a table seating 10, original stone floor, door to rear and large glazed arched doors to the front of the property

 - Two double bedrooms leading off the main room, both with vaulted ceilings and en-suite bathrooms with showers

 - Stone vaulted rear reception room

 - Large bathroom with shower

-- Large bedroom, en suite bathroom with double bathtub, circular shower.
+- Large bedroom, en-suite bathroom with double bathtub and circular shower

 - Covered veranda for al fresco dining